 Ben Cheney signed Carr to play for the Cheney Studs as a junior in high school.
 He played for three years in the Sea-Tac League and Northwest League, leading the Studs with a .399 average in 1954.
 He would’ve played with the Seattle-based Studs for the 1955 National Tournament.
 But he was called back to the UW football squad, where he earned All-Coast honors.

 We greatly appreciate these local baseball history buffs sharing some of the important stories that shaped African-American sports history in our region.
-We encourage you to check out their websites, read their blogs and books, and share these stories not only this Black History Month, but throughout the year.
+We encourage you to check out their websites, read their blogs and books, and share these stories.
 Because these are not only anecdotes of Black baseball history, but of American history and baseball’s much broader story.

 We R Tacoma